Acquired hypothalamic obesity

 Actor portrayal

-Acquired hypothalamic obesity (HO) is characterized by accelerated and sustained weight gain.1–4
+Acquired hypothalamic obesity (HO) is characterized by hypothalamic injury leading to weight gain1-4

 Healthy Hypothalamus5,6